vfarcic/docker-flow/articles/proxy.md

 export BOOKS_MS_VERSION=":latest"
 ```

-The *FLOW_PROXY_HOST* variable is the IP of the host where the proxy is running, while the *FLOW_CONSUL_ADDRESS* represents the full address of the Consul API.
+The *FLOW_PROXY_HOST* variable is the IP of the host where the proxy is running while the *FLOW_CONSUL_ADDRESS* represents the full address of the Consul API.
 The *FLOW_PROXY_DOCKER_HOST* is the host of the Docker Engine running on the server where the proxy container is (or will be) running.
-The last variable (*DOCKER_HOST*) is the address of the *Swarm master*. *Docker Flow* is designed to run operations on multiple servers at the same time so we need to provide all the information it needs to do its tasks.
+The last variable (*DOCKER_HOST*) is the address of the *Swarm master*. *Docker Flow* is designed to run operations on multiple servers at the same time, so we need to provide all the information it needs to do its tasks.
 In the examples we are exploring, it will deploy containers on the Swarm cluster, use Consul instance to store and retrieve information, and reconfigure the proxy every time a new service is deployed.
 Finally, we set the environment variable *BOOKS_MS_VERSION* to *latest*.
-The *docker-compose.yml* that we'll use uses it do determine which version we want to run.
+The [docker-compose.yml](https://github.com/vfarcic/docker-flow/blob/master/docker-compose.yml) uses it do determine which version we want to run.

 Now we are ready to deploy the first release of our sample service.